Tribalism: Negative outcomes

 Anthropologists engage in ongoing debate on the phenomenon of warfare among tribes.
 While fighting typically and certainly occurs among horticultural tribes, an open question remains whether such warfare is a typical feature of hunter-gatherer life or is an anomaly found only in certain circumstances, such as scarce resources (as with the Inuit or Arabs) or only among food-producing societies.

-Tribes use forms of subsistence such as horticulture and foraging that cannot yield the same number of absolute calories as agriculture.
-That limits tribal populations significantly, especially when compared to agricultural populations.
+Certain tribes use forms of subsistence such as horticulture and foraging that cannot yield the same number of absolute calories as agriculture.
+Those subsistance methods thus limit those tribal populations significantly, especially when compared to agricultural populations.
 Jesse Mathis writes in War Before Civilization that examples exist with low percentage rates of casualties in tribal battle, and some tribal battles were much more lethal as a percentage of population than, for example, the Battle of Gettysburg.
 He concludes that no evidence consistently indicates that primitive battles are proportionately less lethal than civilized ones.

 The realistic conflict theory is a model of intergroup conflict, arguing that in a real or perceived zero-sum system, conflicts arise over shared interests for finite resources.
 The 1954 Robbers Cave experiment involved researchers putting 12-year-old boys into groups, where they formed their own ingroups, before then developing hostility and negativity towards the other group during simulated conflict over finite resources in a zero-sum game.

 Criticism

 Various authors, such as Aidan Southall, have attacked the notion of tribe as a tool of colonial ideology, and identified modern tribalism as a product of colonial governance in Africa.
 The Africa Policy Information Center describes the term, and tribalism in particular as a byword for ethnic strife, as invoking negative stereotypes of Africa as a land of primitive and territorial peoples.

-An April, 2021 article published in The Journal of Hospital Medicine titled "Tribalism: The Good, The Bad, and The Future" by Zahir Kanjee and Leslie Bilello of Harvard Medical School was retracted due to protest from readers over the use of the terms tribe and tribalism.
+An April, 2021 article published in the Journal of Hospital Medicine titled "Tribalism: The Good, The Bad, and The Future" by Zahir Kanjee and Leslie Bilello of Harvard Medical School was retracted due to protest from readers over the use of the terms tribe and tribalism.
 The article was then republished with the title "Leadership and Professional Development: Specialty Silos in Medicine" along with an apology from the editor-in-chief.
 The revised version of the article substituted the terms groups and medical specialties for tribes, and siloed and factional for tribalism.